 All classes are based in home rooms for consistency, where students are taught their core subjects by trained, Special Education teachers.
 Each class also has a permanent SLSO to increase support, both within the unit and mainstream classes or electives.

-The Support Unit at Bowral High School currently runs four classes that are set in stages 4 (year 7-8), stage 5 (year 9-10) and stage 6 (year 11 and 12).
-This unit structure has maximised the learning and social opportunities for our students.
+The Support Unit at Bowral High School currently runs four classes that are set in stages.
+There are 2 stage 4 classes for year 7 and 8, a stage 5 class (years 9-10) and a senior stage 6 class (years 11 and 12).
+This change in structure has maximised the learning and social opportunities for our students.

 Our senior students benefit from a solid Transition to Work program.
 Many attend TAFE at the Moss Vale campus and most students participate in both work experience and the mandatory work placements associated with years 10-12.
 Senior students also have the opportunity to attend taster days and tours with the various day programs within our community.
 This increases their chance of a smooth transition to the workforce as they make links with their community.